box-community/mini-box-mediaInfo-video-metadata-uploader/README.md

 code .
 ```

-In `src/config.py` add in your client id, client secret, enterprise id, and the name you wish to call the metadata template.
+Create a `src/config.py` file based on the example.
+Add in your client id, client secret, enterprise id, and the name you wish to call the metadata template.

 ```
 python3 -m venv env